Justevolve/evolve-framework/docs/data.md

 These implementations are based on WordPress' [Options API](https://codex.wordpress.org/Options_API) and [Metadata API](https://codex.wordpress.org/Metadata_API) respectively.

-*Currently the framework doesn't manage data associated to users or taxonomies, but we'd love to do something about that in the future.*
+*Currently the framework doesn't manage data associated to taxonomies, but we'd love to do something about that in the future.*

 ## Data structure